$50MM TO OUR CLIENTSWE WORK HARD FOR YOU

 $240,000.00 (plus full payment of all future medical expenses) to a factory worker who was injured by repetitively lifting small circuit boards for use in electronics.
 She did this for 14 years.
 This client’s claim was initially denied by the insurance company who claimed that it was impossible to suffer a back injury while lifting objects that weighed less than five pounds.
 Jack Epstein personally took on this matter and forced the insurance company to pay for this client’s injuries.

-$150,000.00 (plus payment of more than $325,000.00 in medical bills) to a factor worker who injured her back while sitting in a chair.
+$150,000.00 (plus payment of more than $325,000.00 in medical bills) to a factory worker who injured her back while sitting in a chair.
 The company refused for four years to acknowledge the injury.
 Jack Epstein proved it was possible to injure your back while seated in a chair and forced the insurance company to pay.
 This settlement was just completed in January 2011.

 Epstein and his associates win $200,000 for a woman who had her case rejected by three other attorneys: C. R. was in the work-sponsored cafeteria when she slipped on a piece of food that was negligently left on the floor by the cleaning staff.
 Ms. R. tore several ligaments in her knee and broke her kneecap.
 Jack Epstein and his associates obtained a settlement well in excess of $200,000.00 from her employer and the outside company that was responsible for maintaining the cafeteria.